usgs/ps2ff/README.md

 `tests/config/test_single.ini`.

 The parameters are the same as for `run_ps2ff`, with the addition of:
-- `M` The earthquake magnitude.
+- `M`: The earthquake magnitude.
-- `zhyp` The hypocentral depth of the earthquake.
+- `zhyp`: The hypocentral depth of the earthquake.
-- `bytheta` Tabulate factors for bins of theta.
+- `bytheta`: Tabulate factors for bins of theta.